TwicPics/components/src/_documentation/react.md

 } );
 ```

-into the entry point file your `React` project.
+In the entry point file your `React` project.

 #### index.jsx (React 16+)